-When you add an SSL certificate to your website, the URL visitors use to view your site changes from HTTP to HTTPS.
-The 'S' ensures that your connection is encrypted.
+When you add an SSL certificate to your website in the panel, DreamHost automatically redirects the URL visitors use to view your site from HTTP to HTTPS.
+The S ensures that your connection is encrypted.
+For example:

 What configuration file do I need to create?

 If your site requires custom code to force the redirect to HTTPS, you will need to update a configuration file for your domain on the server.
 The name and location of the custom configuration file is different depending on what type of server your site is running on.
 This would either be Apache or Nginx.

 For Apache servers

 The majority of all DreamHost customers are running their site on an Apache server.
 In this case, you'd just need to create an .htaccess file for your site.